DataDog/integrations-extras/purefa/README.md

  - Agent v7.26.x+ to utilize OpenMetricsBaseCheckV2
  - Python 3
- - The Pure Storage Prometheus exporter is installed and running in a containerized environment.
+ - The Pure Storage OpenMetrics exporter is installed and running in a containerized environment.
 Refer to the [GitHub repo][1] for installation instructions.

 ## Setup